mvakde/mvakde.github.io/_pages/resume.md

 ## Work Ex
 ### 1. Founding team, GetCrux (YC W24), 2023-24
-Led the project on automated insights for performance marketers.
+Led a core product - Automating insights for performance marketers
 Was a backend dev and product manager on other projects.
+Led many project verticals till we got our first non-tech hire - sales, marketing, research for pivots, prototyping, recruiting, etc. (I was employee #3 and the only generalist)

 ### 2. Research Intern, University of Paris Saclay
 Found a correlation b/w DNA content & light absorption while analysing UV images of viruses.
 Did a bunch of physics experiments on RNA/protein mixtures

 ### 3. Intern, New ventures arm @ Tata
 Evaluated business models / industry research for Deeptech investments.
 Regularly presented to senior leadership of Tata Industries and other companies